PinePeakDigital/beepad/README.md

 ## How It Works

-BeePad uses Conflict-free Replicated Data Types (CRDTs) to enable real-time collaboration while maintaining local-first principles.
-All data is stored locally first and synced with a secure server instance.
-The server acts as a relay point for real-time collaboration and provides persistent storage.
+BeePad uses Conflict-free Replicated Data Types (CRDTs) to enable real-time collaboration while maintaining data consistency during network interruptions.
+Changes are synced with the server when connected, and the editor remains fully functional even during connection drops.

 ### Creating & Accessing Notes